-Early last week, I was chatting with one of our readers (BayonneMetsFan) in our newly renovated MMO Chat Room.
-Somehow, we ended up talking about Bryan Hoch’s Mets Online.
-For those of you who don’t know, Mets Online was probably the first Mets fan site that there ever was.
+Early last week, I was chatting with one of our readers (BayonneMetsFan) in our Live Chat and somehow, we ended up talking about Bryan Hoch’s Mets Online.
+For those of you who don’t know, Mets Online was probably the first Mets fan site there ever was.
 Back when the internet was just scratching the surface of what it would eventually become, thousands of Mets fans like myself would flock each day to Mets Online to get the latest rumors, news, rants and raves about our beloved New York Mets.
-The site had everything you could want including chat, a forum, trivia and history pages, etc. Simply put, it was the bomb!
+The site had everything you could want including live chat, a forum, trivia, and even history pages.
+Simply put, it was the bomb!

-The “Online” part of Met Merized Online is actually a tribute to the late, great Mets Online.
-Unfortunately, it grew so big in size, popularity and influence, MLB, which was trying to launch Mets.com and other team sites, had no choice but to serve Bryan with a cease and desist order, thus ending its glorious run, but in the process paving the way for sites like MetsBlog, Mets Merized Online and a host of others.
+The “Online” part of Met Merized Online is actually a homage to the late, great Mets Online.
+Unfortunately, it grew so big in size, popularity and influence, MLB, which was trying to launch Mets.com and other team sites, had no choice but to serve Bryan with a cease and desist order, thus ending its glorious run, But in the process, it paved the way for sites like MetsBlog, Metsmerized Online, and a host of others.

 But things change.
 I went to college and began seriously pursuing journalism, and I got to cover the Mets on a semi-regular basis for MLB.com, Inside Pitch and various other outlets through 2006.
 Even though I was still around the Mets, I wasn’t a fan anymore then – you can’t be, you’re too close to the action and the players.
 The emotion leaves.
 You don’t get excited about wins and losses, you begin rooting for good stories.
 I still enjoy watching baseball when it’s well-played, but a game honestly does not affect my day if a certain team wins or loses.